 4 Inch Premium Glow Sticks – Assorted: These 4” glow sticks are fantastic!
 Each stick glows for 8-12 hours, and comes with a pre-attached hook and lanyard.
 They are well priced and hold up well when packed around in a pocket or handbag.

 8″ Glow Stick Bracelets Mixed Colors (Tube of 100): You are going to want some of these for the kids to wear.
-You get 100 for $9 and while they are not of the highest quality, they are great for keeping track of where your are during the night or during a blackout.
+You get 100 and while they are not of the highest quality, they are great for keeping track of where your are during the night or during a blackout.
 Also, there is the advantage of making things a bit less frightening for the young ones.

 Gerber Bear Grylls Survival Series Fire Starter: Here is another great product from the Gerber Bear Grylls Survival Series.

 Sabre Compact Pepper Spray with Quick Release Key Ring: The portability of this pepper spray adds to its appeal since it can be easily carried on a key ring or in a handbag or backpack.